ikuznalex/doc-to-md-macros/README.md

     - Bulleted
   - Tables

-### What to do if something is not working correctly?
+### What to do if something is not working correctly or you have an enhancement idea?
- - Please add the issue to the [Issues](https://github.com/ikuznalex/doc-to-md-macros/issues) section.
+ - Add the issue with _bug_ or _enhancements_ label to the [Issues](https://github.com/ikuznalex/doc-to-md-macros/issues) section.
- - Create pull request with the fix.
+ - Create pull request with the fix or enhancement.
 Thanks!